Pret a Manger: 1986 onwards

-Beecham and Metcalfe started a new operation, using the Pret a Manger name purchased from the former company's liquidator.
+Beecham and Metcalfe started a new operation, using the Pret a Manger name purchased from the closed-down restaurant's liquidator for £100.
 They opened their first Pret a Manger in July 1986, located at 75b Victoria Street in London.
 They developed the chain's menu of handmade natural food, prepared in shop kitchens, and remained significant shareholders.

 In 1995, Metcalfe and Beecham set up The Pret Foundation, to help alleviate poverty in the UK.
 The Pret Foundation received donations from collection boxes in shops, funding a fleet of electric vans that deliver unsold food to homeless shelters at the end of each day, including FareShare, The Felix Project and City Harvest.
 The Pret Foundation has awarded over £7 million to over 100 charities across the UK, tackling homelessness, hunger and poverty.